MARKETING

 Does your act of copying the work damage the copyright owner’s ability to profit from their own creativity?

-A teacher who copies an excerpt of a book is less likely to get in trouble than a teacher who copies a whole book.
+A teacher who copies an excerpt of a book is less likely to get in trouble than one who copies a whole book.

 Again, are you ruining someone’s chance at making money off of their own work if you copy it?

 Now, if it’s going on a shirt for a more formal organization, like a charity, you may run into problems.
 That’s especially true if the charity is dedicated to a questionable cause, like sending orphans into space.
-Proving fair use will be a lot harder in that case, as using Buzz’s likeness in that manner could be seen as damaging his reputation, and thus, Pixar’s chance at profitability.
+Proving fair use will be much harder in that case, as using Buzz’s likeness in that manner could be seen as damaging his reputation and thus, Pixar’s chance at profitability, and may argue that you should have bought those shirts from an authorized licensor of Pixar apparel.

-A good rule of thumb: if you’re not making any money off of it, you’re probably okay, but it’s not a hard and fast thing!
+A good rule of thumb: if you’re not making any money off of it, you’re probably okay, but it’s not a hard and fast line!

 Parodies Can Be Fair Use